The spectral characteristics of the Sturm Hamiltonian with eventually periodic type: Introduction

 \subsection{Main results}

 \

-In this paper, we establish the following principal result: For all $\lambda>20$, the spectral characteristics of Sturmian Hamiltonian with eventually periodic type frequencies exhibit striking parallels with those of the Fibonacci Hamiltonian (see Theorem A). \begin{theorem} Assume that $\lambda>20$, $\mathbf{a}\in\N^k$ and $\alpha\in\mathcal{EP}(\ma)$.
-Then we have \begin{enumerate}[label=(\roman*)] \item The DOS $\mathcal{N}_{\alpha,\lambda}$ is exact-dimensional and $d(\alpha,\lambda)$ satisfies
+In this paper, we establish the following principal result: For all $\lambda>20$, the spectral characteristics of the Sturm Hamiltonian with eventually periodic type frequencies exhibit striking parallels with those of the Fibonacci Hamiltonian (see Theorem A). \begin{theorem} Let $\lambda>20$.
+For any $k\in\N$ and $\ma\in\N^k$, there exists a $C^1$ function $\p_{\ma}:\R\to\R$ such that for all $\alpha\in\mathcal{EP}(\ma)$, the following hold: \begin{enumerate}[label=(\roman*)] \item The DOS $\mathcal{N}_{\alpha,\lambda}$ is exact-dimensional and $d(\alpha,\lambda)$ satisfies